 The school has a number of Learning Support Assistants who work in class or with individual children.
 All our LSAs have extensive training, some have developed specific specialism such as speech and language and behaviour management.

-Apart from specialist teachers we offer the following school led interventions:
+Apart from specialist advisors, we offer the following school led interventions:

 - Colourful Semantics – a Speech & Language Programme used for developing sentences